Scarabaeus1031/NEXAH/RESEARCH/NEXAH_DEMONSTRATOR/gate_operator.md

 ## 🧭 Overview

-In NEXAH, a **gate** is a region where a system transitions between regimes.
+In the NEXAH framework, a **gate** is a region in state space where a dynamical system transitions between regimes.

-This document defines the **Unified Gate Operator**.
+This document defines a **continuous geometric operator** for identifying such regions.

 ---

-# ⚠️ Key Shift
+# ⚠️ Conceptual Shift

-Traditional view:
+Classical view:

 ```text
 Transition = threshold crossing